webdacjs/what-country/README.md

 # What Country

-This module get company information based on the query provided based on different parameters such as name, iso code, tld, currency, phone, etc. The module supports querying the country in multiple languages.
+This module get country information based on the query provided based on different available parameters such as the country name, iso code, tld, currency, phone, etc. The module supports querying the data in multiple languages.

 The most basic use is: